ADGEfficiency/data-science-south/content/lessons/shell.md

 **The shell will expand spaces by default into separate commands** -- this means that spaces in the wrong places can cause shell scripts to break.

-We can use the `lang:shell-session:echo` program to print text to the terminal.
+We can use the `echo` program to print text to the terminal.

-The `lang:shell-session:echo` program takes an argument of the text to print -- enclosing our message `lang:shell-session:"this is fine"` in quotes will prevent the shell from expanding the spaces in our message:
+The `echo` program takes an argument of the text to print -- enclosing our message `"this is fine"` in quotes will prevent the shell from expanding the spaces in our message:

 ```shell-session
 $ echo "this is fine"
 ```

-This space based expansion is one reason why you should never put spaces in file names -- use `lang:shell-session:-` or `lang:shell-session:_` as a separator in file names:
+This space based expansion is one reason why you should never put spaces in file names -- use `-` or `_` as a separator in file names:

 ```bash
 #  this is bad